Turn off Data Roaming or prepare for a trip

 Shop roaming plans with your network provider

-After arrival: open Settings.
-Tap Mobile Data, Cellular or Cellular Data.
-Then tap Mobile Data Options and turn on Data Roaming and other settings suggested by your network provider.
+• If your device has a single SIM card or eSIM, turn on Mobile Data, then tap Mobile Data Options, turn on Data Roaming and other settings suggested by your network provider.

 Shop roaming plans with eSIM

 From 1 October 2022, Apple SIM technology will no longer be available for activating new mobile data plans on iPad.
-If you're not sure if your iPad uses Apple SIM, find your iPad model and click the link for its tech specs.
+If you’re not sure whether your iPad uses Apple SIM, find your iPad model and click the link for its tech specs.

 Buy or rent local SIM cards

-After arrival: Replace your current iPhone SIM card or iPad SIM card with the new one.
+After arrival: replace your current iPhone SIM card or iPad SIM card with the new one.
 You'll need the original when you return home, so put it in a safe place.

-- When you turn off Cellular/Mobile Data and Data Roaming, the cellular data icon shouldn't appear in the status bar.
+1. When you turn off Cellular/Mobile Data and Data Roaming, the cellular data icon shouldn't appear in the status bar.
 Find out more about mobile data settings and usage.

-- To use purchased or rented SIM cards, you'll need an iPad (Wi-Fi + Cellular), unlocked iPhone or SIM-free iPhone.
+4. To use purchased or rented SIM cards, you'll need an iPad (Wi-Fi + Cellular), unlocked iPhone or SIM-free iPhone.

 Check your data usage